thabalija/xliff-translator/README.md

 ## Future versions

-* Current app is made for desktop only - focus was on getting it to wor properly.
+* Current app is made for desktop only - focus was on getting it to work properly.
 Responsive design will be added.
 * Add canDeactivateRoute on editor with confirm dialog when user is set to leave editor before saving
 * Add pages with documentation - how to use xliff translator
 * Add animation on component interaction